casperklein/supervisor.sh/README.md

-  fix              Fix unclean shutdown. log              Show continuously the supervisor.sh log. logs             Show continuously the supervisor.sh log + job logs. convert          Convert the YAML config file to Bash.
-This allows the usage
+  fix              Fix unclean shutdown. log              Show continuously the supervisor.sh log. logs             Show continuously the supervisor.sh log + job logs. convert          Convert the YAML configuration file to Bash.
+This allows the
-                   without the 'yq' dependency.
+                   usage without the 'yq' dependency.

 If no command is provided, supervisor.sh will start in foreground.
 ```